evgenyvas/grub_multi_boot_example/README.md

 ```
 - Start with offset of 2MB (you should check your drive to see what the optimal offset is)
 Create a new disklabel of GPT type using parted: (use extreme caution; parted could destroy your linux installation if you are careless)
+Some users experience issues when using USB devices with 'advanced format' (4K sector size) and an EFI System Partition less than 270MB.
+To ensure compatibility with all USB drives types, the ESP should be set to at least 270MB.
 ```
-parted -a optimal /dev/sdb (make sure drive you are working on is sdb) mklabel gpt unit MB mkpart EFIBOOT fat32 0% 256M   (creates the EFI partition which is 200M in size) set 1 boot on mkpart bootiso ext4 256M 7.5G  (creates a second partition of 7.5 GB) mkpart private ext4 7.5G 100%  (creates a third partition which will take up the rest of the drive) unit MB
+parted -a optimal /dev/sdb (make sure drive you are working on is sdb) mklabel gpt unit MB mkpart EFIBOOT fat32 0% 270M   (creates the EFI partition which is 270M in size) set 1 boot on mkpart bootiso ext4 270M 7.5G  (creates a second partition of 7.5 GB) mkpart storage fat32 7.5G 100%  (creates a third partition which will take up the rest of the drive) unit MB
 print
 print free